 Overview

-Cohen Milstein and Washington Lawyers’ Committee for Civil Rights and Urban Affairs represent the Equal Rights Center (ERC), a Washington, D.C. civil rights and fair housing organization, in bringing a fair housing discrimination lawsuit against Jefferson Apartment Group (JAG) and JAG Management Company, the companies behind several upscale residential properties throughout the District.
+Cohen Milstein and Washington Lawyers’ Committee for Civil Rights and Urban Affairs represented the Equal Rights Center (ERC), a Washington, D.C. civil rights and fair housing organization, in bringing a fair housing discrimination lawsuit against Jefferson Apartment Group (JAG) and JAG Management Company, the companies behind several upscale residential properties throughout the District.

-Investigations conducted by ERC found that JAG imposes numerous unlawful requirements on prospective renters, including minimum income requirements for voucher holders and overly broad eviction records and criminal background screenings.
+Investigations conducted by ERC found that JAG imposed numerous unlawful requirements on prospective renters, including minimum income requirements for voucher holders and overly broad eviction records and criminal background screenings.Â

 Case Background